ANL-CESAR/XSBench/README.txt

 While XSBench is primarily used to investigate "on node parallelism" issues, some systems provide power & performance statistics batched in multi-node configurations.
-To accommodate this, XSBench provides an MPI mode in which runs the code on all MPI ranks simultaneously.
+To accommodate this, XSBench provides an MPI mode which runs the code on all MPI ranks simultaneously.
 There is no decomposition across ranks of any kind, and all ranks accomplish the same work.
-There is only one point of MPI communication (a reduce) at the end, which aggregates the timing statistics and averages them across MPi ranks before printing them out.
+There is only one point of MPI communication (a reduce) at the end, which aggregates the timing statistics and averages them across MPI ranks before printing them out.

 MPI support can be enabled with the makefile flag "MPI".
 If you are not using